bmuschko/ckad-crash-course/exercises/05-defining-resource-requirements/solution/solution.md

 requests.memory  0     500m
 ```

 Next, create the YAML file named `pod.yaml` with more requested memory than available in the quota.
+You can start by running the command `k run mypod --image=nginx --restart=Never -o yaml --dry-run > pod.yaml` and then edit the produced YAML file.
+Remember to _replace_ the `resources` attribute that has been created automatically.

 ```yaml
 apiVersion: v1